nickciuffi/tech-quest/README.md

 # Tech stack:

 For the front-end I used Next.js to create static pages and get a faster rendered website.
+It was also used figma for the design and SASS for styling.

+# Conclusion

 Although this is the main part of the project, it was actually the easiest one to create, because it is just a consumer of a very complex group of data.